 If, as part of an option package, the coach is equipped with two air conditioners, both units must be in the same mode for proper operation.
-Also, as an option, a heat pump may be installed as part of the air conditioning system.
 Please consult the air conditioner manufacturer's owner's manual for further assistance.

 Step One: Move power switch to ON.